Rmwak/dlnd_p2/README.md

+# DLND_2

+Image Classification

+Classify images from the CIFAR-10 dataset.
+The dataset consists of airplanes, dogs, cats, and other objects.
+The dataset will need to be preprocessed, then train a convolutional neural network on all the samples.
+Normalize the images, one-hot encode the labels, build a convolutional layer, max pool layer, and fully connected layer.

+Trained on the floydhub platform.

 ## Running the Udacity Deep Learning Foundations image classification project on floydhub.com

 1. Create an account on [floydhub.com](https://www.floydhub.com) (don't forget to confirm your email).
 You will automatically receive 100 free GPU hours.